visala123/Eks-infra-repo/README.md

 - Outputs the LoadBalancer DNS of the Argo CD UI

 You can access the Argo CD UI using the DNS printed in the last step.
+OR else
+Run the following command in the git bash kubectl get svc argocd-server -n argocd copy the loadbalancer and expose it user---admin
+For password run the following command kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath="{.data.password}" | base64 --decode

 ##  Destroy Infrastructure